The 1-2-3 Conjecture for Hypergraphs: Introduction and Notation

 To start, we have to decide what we mean by a proper vertex coloring of a hypergraph as there are differing notions.
 We will consider the weakest notion and call a hypergraph properly colored if it does not contain a monochromatic edge, i.e. an edge containing only vertices from one color class.

 Next, we have to classify all hypergraphs which do not allow a vertex coloring edge weighting at all.
 What is the analogon of an isolated edge in the graph case?
-We will call a set of vertices {\em twins} if they are contained in the exact set of edges.
-With this notion, it is easy to verify that the only obstacle is an edge consisting of a set of twins.
+We will call a set of vertices of any cardinality {\em twin set} if the vertices in the set are contained in the exact same set of edges.
+With this notion, it is easy to verify that the only obstacle is an edge consisting of a twin set.
 In the absence of such edges, a vertex coloring edge weighting with integer weights is always possible.
 So we will ask for such graphs, what is the minimum maximum edge weight we have to use?

 Going from graphs to hypergraphs, one discovers several important classes of hypergraphs invisible in the graph case, we will consider three special classes.
 A hypergraph is called {\em $k$-uniform} if all its edges have size $k$.
 If any two edges in a hypergraph intersect in at most one vertex, we call the hypergraph {\em linear} (this property is also called {\em simple} in other places).
 Note that graphs are exactly the $2$-uniform linear hypergraphs.
 A hypergraph is called {\em bipartite} if it allows a proper $2$-coloring.
-In general, for the ease of notation we allow multiple edges in our hypergraphs.